Nestled in the Sorrentine Peninsula, the Italian city of Sorrento basks in one of the world’s prettiest and most loved coastlines.

 Famed as a place where mermaids used to sing to sailors, the Bay of Ieranto is a promontory that juts out into the glittering Mediterranean Sea from Nerano, a nearby fishing village and almost reaches the coast of Capri.
 It is considered one of the best sailing spots on the Amalfi coast and is fantastic to explore.

 Miners’ stairs were built in this area in the beginning of the 1900s to reach the sea level lyme quarry.
-Due to it being a protected area, with no motorised vehicles allowed, the sea here is crystal clear and serene, just begging to be dipped in!
+Due to it being a protected area, with no motorized vehicles allowed, the sea here is crystal clear and serene, just begging to be dipped in!

-Punta Campanella Marine Reserve
+Get Active at Punta Campanella Marine Reserve

-Some of the hikes are particularly good for the summer heat, as they offer shade from the mountainous peaks of the area.
+Some of the hikes are particularly good during the summer heat, as they offer shade thanks to the mountainous peaks in the area.
 The reserve affords unbeatable views from Punta Campanella to Punta Penna and the island of Capri is nestled in the background.

 Pay a Visit to Vallone dei Mulini

 It was an old sawmill, which was powered by water from natural sources, but was deserted a long time ago and has now been completely reclaimed by nature.
 It serves as a reminder of nature’s fortitude and warrants a half-day’s exploration.